Balm Bench

 For the Science Hippies

-this is a volatile aromatic fraction, not a carrier oil, so fatty acids and occlusion are not the story here.
+This is a volatile aromatic fraction, not a carrier oil, so fatty acids and occlusion are not the story here.
 Steam-distilled Boswellia serrata oil is typically built around terpenes like alpha-pinene, with other monoterpenes and sesquiterpenes shaping the bright, dry, resinous profile.
 The heavier resin acids people associate with frankincense are largely not part of the essential oil fraction.

 That chemistry explains its behavior in the jar.
 It is mobile, highly aromatic, and more prone to evaporation and oxidation than waxes or fixed oils.
 Heat, headspace, oxygen, and light all push it downhill faster.
 In practical terms, add it late, cap it tight, and remember that it affects scent diffusion and perceived finish far more than slip, melt curve, or structural firmness.